An interactive demo of a system of emergent models in a tension space

 As a summary, studies on neocybernetics suggest that mostly everything is information (covariation) – the essence of perceived stable structures consists of

-attractors of dynamic processes governed by modeling and entropy pursuit in the tension space.
+patterns of dynamic processes governed by modeling and entropy pursuit in the resource space.

 Life could then be characterized –